bcobo/SIRENA/doc/SIRENAfunctions.rst

         Photon ID (from the input file) to be propagated

+    int oscillations

+        1 (there are weird oscillations in the record) or 0 (record without weird oscillations)

     .. cpp:member:: ReconstructInitSIRENA** reconstruct_init

         Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values)